 On July 3, 2019 the Board reviewed three proposed voting maps and designated the odd numbered districts in each of the maps to be up for election in 2020.

-The following three (3) Draft Maps will be considered by the Board at the August Public Hearings.
+The following four (4) Draft Maps will be considered by the Board at the November Public Hearing.

 The PDF Maps include demographic profiles for each voting district.